inpsyde/wp-context/README.md

 ```

 which might look very fine, could break if `WP_INSTALLING` is true, considering in that case the
 options table might not be there at all.
+Thanks to the fact that `WpContext::isCore()` returns false
+when `WP_INSTALLING` is true the `get_option` call above is not executed during installation (when
+it is not safe to call).

 ## Ok, but why?